Started: May 2008

 She didn't know if there where others and he was just a guy sent down to keep an eye on her or if he was acting alone.
 She didn't know if someone had hired him to do this.

-Thoughts troubled her of how he had gotten her to this place, of what he may have done while she was asleep disturbed her as well.
-Horrible feelings about being out in middle of nowhere caused her to shake uncontrollably.
+Thoughts troubled her of how he had gotten her to this place, of what he may have done while she was asleep disturbed her as well, though he hadn't touched her while she was awake.
+Horrible feelings about being out in middle of nowhere caused her to shake uncontrollably all over again.
 Sometime later, she couldn't be certain, she fell asleep.

 She woke to find herself in a dim room and tried to imagine it was her dim room.
 She tried to imagine the events of last night were just a nightmare she had woken up from.
 The sick feeling of reality interrupted her fantasy.
 She scanned the room to see if anyone was there.
 It was empty.
 She was grateful.
 She didn't want any contact with him.
-There was something lethal about his silence.
+There was something unnerving about his silence and it continued to keep her in silence, for the most part.

 Her thoughts shifted to her mother whom she thought would comfort her but instead consumed with worry instead.
 She thought about the look on her mothers face when she would realize her daughters gone, the sadness and despair that would follow.
 She felt tears slide down her nose and hit the pillow.

 The fact that she was restrained made her feel even worse.
+She didn't understand why she had to be cuffed if the door was locked.
+By no stretch of the imagination could she over power him.
+She could only guess that he liked it, but yet for some reason choose to not take advantage yet.
+If he liked it then that means it was just him acting alone.
+She was sick at the thought and wanted answers, instead if fear of the unknown.
 She dreaded when she'd have to use the bathroom again because that just meant she'd have to see him again.
 She had no concept of what time it was.
 She regretted taking for granted the act of merely being able to wash her face anytime she wished.
 The suspense of what her waking hours would bring was boring down on her.
 Two long hours passed.

 Her heart sped up when she heard him descend the staircase.
 She rose bringing her knees up, sitting tightly against the bed frame.
 He sat in front of her, she held her breath.
 "I need you to do something for me," he stated taking out a phone.
 "I need you to tell your mother that you are ok."